-- 2.13.
-First Aid should be provided where a person will need further medical treatment until such help arrives, and for the treatment of minor injuries.
-First aiders must do what is appropriate to relieve extreme distress or prevent further and otherwise irreparable harm, e.g. use of an adrenaline pen while keeping themselves safe. - 2.14.
-Headteachers/Managers can use recruitment as an opportunity to secure a sufficient number of staff with responsibilities for the supporting pupils at schools with medical conditions and first aid, where no volunteers come forward.
-It would then be incorporated into the employment contract. - 2.15.
-Trained individuals must be available at all times of the establishment day (e.g. SMSAs). - 2.16.
-Following any staff reorganisations it is important to check that appropriate numbers of trained individuals are still available. - 2.17.
+- 2.17.
+Trained individuals must be available at all times of the School day (e.g. SMSAs). - 2.18.
+Following any staff reorganisations it is important to check that appropriate numbers of trained individuals are still available. - 2.19.
 Only suitably trained individuals can administer medicines to pupils.
-Please note that attendance at a first aid course does not constitute 'supporting pupils at schools with medical conditions' training. - 2.18.
-Headteachers/Managers will take advice from GPs, hospital doctors, occupational health advisors, school nurses, other medical staff and medical charities or other suitable sources as needed. - 2.19.
-Arrangements must be in place to make first aid supplies and pupil's prescribed medication available for After School Club and Breakfast Club use. - 2.20.
+Please note that attendance at a first aid course does not constitute 'supporting pupils at schools with medical conditions' training. - 2.20.
+Headteachers/Managers will take advice from GPs, hospital doctors, occupational health advisors, school nurses, other medical staff and medical charities or other suitable sources as needed. - 2.21.
+Arrangements must be in place to make first aid supplies and pupil's prescribed medication available for After School Club and Breakfast Club use. - 2.22.
 Some children with medical conditions may also be disabled.
-For children with SEND this policy must be also read in conjunction with the SEND code of practice. - 2.21.
-Bereavements within the establishment must be handled sensitively and appropriately, with a trained lead to co-ordinate this.
-If a child or member of staff dies during the school day, all pupils must know before they leave for the day and details circulated to all involved to avoid speculation which may be hurtful to the parents and pupils. - 2.22.
+For children with SEND this policy must be also read in conjunction with the SEND code of practice. - 2.23.
+Bereavements within the School must be handled sensitively and appropriately, with a trained lead to co-ordinate this.
+If a child or member of staff dies during the school day, all pupils must know before they leave for the day and details circulated to all involved to avoid speculation which may be hurtful to the parents and pupils. - 2.24.
 Once the family know, a plan must be in place with regards to dealing with the media following a bereavement usually a designated member of staff to act as Press Officer, or a PR support organisation.